ezchx/titanic/README.md

 ![](https://github.com/ezchx/titanic/blob/master/fit_table2.png)

 Logistic Regression - the best training outcome was 84.1% with 500 runs and lambda = 0.
-Surprisingly, this gave the worst Kaggle test result (78%).

 Linear Regression - gradient descent converged with the normal equation after 500K runs with an alpha of 0.1.
 The test result was 1.4% better than Logistic Regression.